Shushpancheak/Programming-Technology/DevOps3-Patterns/part2/README.md

 * Created config.ini and filled it with data.
 * Modified vmime CMakeLIsts.txt in way that it wouldn't throw error if there's no VMIME_SENDMAIL_PATH by adding FORCE in set (of that) variable.
 * Had to install VPN on my machine in order to get ./Decorator work properly.
+* Had to modify EmailNotifier.cpp replacing "smtp://" to "smtps://".

 ## GMail: prog.techn2@gmail.com
 ## Tg bot name: Noskimelian